fevral/fevral.github.io/_posts/2017-07-23-labyrenth-binary-5.md

 ![xrefs-chart](/images/labyrenth2017/binary/5-5-xrefs-chart.png)

 A little bit of reading on MSDN would clear things up if it's not clear enough.
 We step through...and we get an exception on InternetOpenUrlA.
 Not entirely sure why, but that's ok, we have the bytes we need.
+(Note that [x64dbg](https://x64dbg.com/) does not have this issue)

 We prepare for a bit of binary surgery.